 Tel: 8288 0810

-When asked to introduce what’s good to eat here in Singapore, lor mee is rarely brought up in the list of must-try hawker food.
-However, this starchy, heavy, and hearty bowl of noodles and braised meat sauce topped with fried delights seems to be a less-mentioned favourite of many Singaporeans.
-Stalls that serve a good bowl of lor mee always seem to sport a perpetual queue and close within mere hours of opening.
+When one is asked to introduce what’s good to eat in Singapore, lor mee doesn’t always come to mind as must-try hawker food.
+This starchy, heavy, and hearty bowl of noodles with braised meat sauce, topped with deep-fried delights, is a local favourite that’s often overlooked.
+Nonetheless, it does have its fair share of fans, with popular stalls sporting a perpetual queue and selling out within mere hours of opening.